Loop Invariants¶

 Warning

-Loop invariants only work with for
+Loop invariants only work with for and while loops.
+They are not

-implemented yet for do-while
+implemented yet for do-while loops.

 Here's an example.
 Suppose we want to prove memory safety of an array search –